Canesten 3 Side Effects

 Note: This document contains side effect information about clotrimazole topical.
-Some of the dosage forms included on this document may not apply to the brand name Canesten 3.
+Some of the dosage forms listed on this page may not apply to the brand name Canesten 3.

 Applies to clotrimazole topical: topical cream, topical solution.

 Along with its needed effects, clotrimazole topical (the active ingredient contained in Canesten 3) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Skin rash, hives, blistering, burning, itching, peeling, redness, stinging, swelling, or other sign of skin irritation not present before use of this medicine

 Applies to clotrimazole topical: compounding powder, topical cream, topical lotion, topical powder, topical solution, topical spray, vaginal cream with applicator, vaginal kit, vaginal tablet.

 Dermatologic side effects have included erythema, stinging, blistering, peeling, edema, itching, burning, and general skin irritation.
 Contact dermatitis, confirmed by patch testing, has been documented.[Ref]